The Canon EOS R7 for wildlife photography

 Top view of the Canon EOS R7 camera body.

-Another great function for the Canon EOS R7 is that you can set two back buttons for different focus options.
+For fans of back button focus, another great function for the Canon EOS R7 is that you can set two back buttons for different focus options.
 For example, on the Canon EOS R7, one could be set with animal eye-tracking and the other for regular single spot focus.
 The joystick works smoothly to shift the focus point around something very important so that we have a better chance of capturing the subject in perfect focus.
 It is important to note that auto-focus is possible until a -5 EV.

 What is the image quality of the Canon R7?

 It is needless to say that the 32 million pixels offer a lot of detail for the Canon EOS R7.
 Image quality is sharp with plenty of detail in the pixels.
 The colours are beautiful and in typical Canon colour science.
 There is a lot of colour depth and bright colours are easily seen straight from the camera, even in the JPEG files.

 As it is a pre-production model, the raw files could not yet be opened.
 That being said, we were all blown away by the quality of the JPEGS.
 Stay tuned for the full review where we will discuss the noise in more detail once we test on the Canon EOS R7 again for a longer period.